-To meet the requirements of CASR 139.095(a) (iv) this section deals with the particulars of any condition to which the operator's aerodrome certificate is subject.
+To meet the requirements of the Civil Aviation Safety Regulation (CASR) CASR 139.095(a) (iv) this section deals with the particulars of any condition to which the operator's aerodrome certificate is subject.

 The airport meets the certification requirements of CASR 139.B.
 There are no conditions attached to the certificate.